ggonnella/fastsubtrees/README.md

 To start the application, use the ``genomes-attributes-viewer``.
-The first time this command is run, the application data are downloaded and prepared, taking about 20 minutes to complete.
+The first time this command is run, the application data are downloaded and prepared, taking a few seconds.
 Startup on subsequent starts does not require these operations and is thus very fast.

 ## Community guidelines